nohgo/bazz-fuss/README.md

 # Bazz Fuss Guitar Pedal

 ## Project Overview
-This is a classic bazz fuss circuit modeled in LTSpice and built on a solderless breadboard (KiCad schematic and PCB in progress).
+This is a classic bazz fuss circuit modeled in LTSpice, built on a solderless breadboard, and modeled in LTSpice.

 ## Demo
 <img src="https://github.com/user-attachments/assets/aad28ed0-28ab-46fc-86cb-c2a7f88469d7" height=500 />